Glenarm Castle & Garden, Glenarm Castle Estate, (external) Co. Antrim - Embrace a Giant Spirit

 Getting There & Transport

-• By Car: From Belfast follow the M2 to Larne, then the A2 Causeway Coastal Route (≈60 km, 1‑hour).
-On‑site parking for up to 100 cars, coach parking for three large coaches and one EV charging point.
-Accessible spaces are near the Welcome Centre.
+• By Car: From Belfast, follow the M2 to Larne, then take the A2 Causeway Coastal Route.
+The journey takes approximately one hour.
+On-site parking accommodates up to 100 cars, with dedicated spaces for coaches and EV charging points.
+Accessible parking is located near the Welcome Centre.

-• Public Transport: Trains run from Belfast to Larne or Ballymena; connect with Translink bus 162 (Coastal Route) which stops in Glenarm.
-Journey time is roughly 2‑3 hours with changes.
-Check current timetables before travel.
+• Public Transport: Trains run from Belfast to Larne or Ballymena.
+From there, connect with Translink bus 162 (Coastal Route), which stops in Glenarm.
+Total journey time is roughly two to three hours with changes.

-• Cycling: E‑bike hire is available on the estate; popular routes include a 10‑minute ride to Carnlough Harbour and a coastal loop to Ballygally.
+• Cycling: E-bike hire is available on the estate.
+Popular routes include a short ride to Carnlough Harbour and a coastal loop toward Ballygally.

 Accessibility

-• Wheelchair hire can be arranged in advance via the welcome centre (email: welcome@glenarmcastle.com).
+• Wheelchair hire can be arranged in advance by contacting the welcome centre.

-• Some garden paths are gravel; check conditions on arrival.
+• Some garden paths are gravel; visitors with limited mobility should check conditions on arrival or contact the team beforehand.

 Booking & Contact